1.3: Physical-Chemical Foundations

 - if reactants are removed (as above), the reaction shifts to form more reactants.

-- if heat is added to an exothermic reaction, the reaction shifts to get rid of the excess heat by shifting to form more reactants. (opposite for an endothermic reaction).
+- if heat is added to an exothermic reaction, the reaction shifts to remove the excess heat by shifting to form more reactants. (opposite for an endothermic reaction).

 Change in Free Energy G